The Albany Clinic • Jul 15, 2024

 Research has shown that ketamine may also help to promote the growth of new brain cells, which can improve brain function and potentially reverse the effects of certain neurological conditions.

-Ketamine infusion therapy is typically performed as an outpatient procedure.
-The patient is placed in a comfortable room and connected to an intravenous infusion line that delivers a precise dosage of ketamine.
+Ketamine infusion therapy is typically performed as an outpatient procedure, with each treatment session involving a precise dosage of ketamine delivered through an intravenous infusion line.
+The patient is placed in a comfortable room and connected to the infusion line.
 The infusion takes approximately 40 minutes to complete, and patients are monitored throughout the duration of the session.
 Upon completion, patients are evaluated for any immediate side effects before being released.

 The infusion process is typically repeated several times over a period of weeks or months, depending on the patient’s response to treatment.
 During this time, patients may also receive other forms of therapy, such as talk therapy or medication management, to help manage their symptoms.